moccu/picnic/README.md

 #### `.afterEach(view, element, index)`

 Overwrite this function to add functionality after each view was created.
 If you like to call functions or set properties for each new view depending on element or index, you can overwrite this function to do this.
 You can use this function to stop further actions for this view by returning "false".
 By default, this function returns "true".
+This function must return a boolean.

 |name|type|description|